MicrosoftDocs/azure-databases-docs/articles/mysql/flexible-server/connect-java.md

     --name $AZ_USER_IDENTITY_NAME
 ```

 > [!IMPORTANT]
 > After creating the user-assigned identity, ask a user with at least the [Privileged Role Administrator](/azure/active-directory/roles/permissions-reference#privileged-role-administrator) role to grant the following permissions for this user-assigned managed identity: `User.Read.All`, `GroupMember.Read.All`, and `Application.Read.ALL`.
 Alternatively, give the user-assigned managed identity the [Directory Readers](/azure/active-directory/roles/permissions-reference#directory-readers) role.
-For more information, see the [Permissions](./concepts-azure-ad-authentication.md#permissions) section of [Active Directory authentication](./concepts-azure-ad-authentication.md).
+For more information, see the [Permissions](./concepts-azure-ad-authentication.md#permissions) section of [Microsoft Entra authentication for Azure Database for MySQL - Flexible Server](concepts-azure-ad-authentication.md).

 Run the following command to assign the identity to Azure Database for MySQL Flexible Server for creating Microsoft Entra admin: